How to become a people manager: Skills and interview preparation

 After the interview, emphasise how excited you are about this opportunity and that you are ready to take the next step of managing people in your career.
 Remember that every manager started off from somewhere.
 Even if you do not succeed the first time, do not give up as this will help you learn for the next interview.

-Take a look at our career advice page to find more useful interview and job search tips.
+Take a look at our Career Advice insights hub to find more useful interview and job search tips.